isc-projects/kea/doc/sphinx/arm/ddns.rst

 Adding Reverse DNS Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes how to add DNS servers to a Reverse DDNS Domain.
+This section describes how to add DNS servers to a reverse DDNS domain.
 Repeat these instructions as needed for all the servers in each domain.

-Reverse DNS Server entries represent actual DNS servers which support the server side of the DDNS protocol.
-Each Reverse DNS Server has the following parameters:
+Reverse DNS server entries represent actual DNS servers which support the server side of the DDNS protocol.
+Each reverse DNS server has the following parameters:

 -  ``hostname`` - the resolvable host name of the DNS server; this value